apalecz2/anchor/docs/design.md

 All asset URLs, expected SHA‑256 digests, and destination paths are hardcoded as constants in the Rust backend so they can be audited and updated as a unit when new model or binary versions are pinned.

-Note: Still outstanding: the HuggingFace fallback URLs are placeholders, and a few assets (cudart, the Linux llama-server build, and the non-Windows Tesseract builds) are not yet pinned or uploaded.
-Automatic re‑download on hash failure is also not yet implemented; a hash mismatch currently surfaces an error and asks the user to re‑run setup.
+Note: Still outstanding for the supported platforms: the HuggingFace fallback URLs are placeholders, and the macOS Tesseract build is not yet pinned/uploaded.
+Automatic re‑download on hash failure is also not yet implemented; a hash mismatch currently surfaces an error and asks the user to re‑run setup. **Linux assets (the Linux llama-server build and Linux Tesseract) are deliberately not pinned or uploaded — Linux is a later addition and not required for now.**

 ### 7.2 Storage Layout